Towerofdragons/flashcards/README.md

 ### Testing the Application

-- Once both servers are running, navigate to `http://localhost:3000` in your browser to interact with the React frontend.
+- Once both servers are running, navigate to `http://localhost:5173` (or as described in the console by vite after starting the servrer) in your browser to interact with the React frontend.
-- The frontend will make API calls to the Django backend, which in turn will integrate with OpenRouter for AI-powered flashcard features.